Andiv-J/Tableau-Project/README.md

 # Tableau-Project
 Superstore for USA
-This is a superstore for USA project
+This is a Superstore Dataset project